|Donald E. Graham|

 Elected to the board September 11, 1974.

-Donald E. Graham became chief executive officer of Graham Holdings Company (then The Washington Post Company) in May 1991 and chairman of the board in September 1993.
+Donald E. Graham became chairman of the board in September 1993.
+He was chief executive officer of Graham Holdings Company (previously The Washington Post Company) from May 1991 until November 2015.
 He was publisher of The Washington Post newspaper from January 1979 until September 2000 and chairman of the paper from September 2000 to February 2008.

 Graham was born on April 22, 1945, in Baltimore, Maryland, a son of Philip L. and Katharine Meyer Graham.
 His father was publisher of The Washington Post from 1946 until 1961 and president of The Washington Post Company from 1947 until his death in 1963.
 His mother, Katharine Graham, served in a variety of executive positions from 1963 until her death in 2001.
 Eugene Meyer, Graham's grandfather, purchased The Washington Post at a bankruptcy sale in 1933.